edmondburnett/twitter-text-python/README.rst

 **twitter-text-python** is a Tweet parser and formatter for Python.
 Extract users, hashtags, URLs and format as HTML for display.

-It is based on twitter-text-java_ and passes all the unittests of twitter-text-conformance_ plus some additional ones.
+It is based on twitter-text-java_ and did pass all the unittests of twitter-text-conformance_ plus some additional ones.
+Note that the conformance tests are now behind (easy PR for someone to work on: https://github.com/ianozsvald/twitter-text-python/issues/5 ):

 .. _twitter-text-java: http://github.com/mzsanford/twitter-text-java
 .. _twitter-text-conformance: http://github.com/mzsanford/twitter-text-conformance